 First, do no harm: a naturopathic treatment plan utilises therapies that are gentle, non-invasive, effective and minimise the risk of harmful side effects and interactions.

-Identify and treat the cause: the emphasis is to identify and remove the underlying causes of ill health, rather than suppressing symptoms.
-Symptoms are an external manifestation of an internal imbalance due to many factors.
-Symptom management can be important, but it is of utmost importance to address the underlying cause(s) for long term resolution.
+Identify and treat the cause: the emphasis is to identify and remove the underlying causes of ill health, rather than suppressing symptoms alone.
+Symptoms are an external manifestation of an internal imbalance due to many factors (i.e. nutritional imbalances, exposure to toxic elements, poor lifestyle choices, emotional trauma, etc.).
+Symptom management is an important part of the treatment, but it is of utmost importance to address the underlying cause(s) for long term resolution.

 Support the healing power of the body: by recognising and removing obstacles that may be hindering the body’s self-healing processes.
-For example, there may be certain foods or lifestyle factors that are hindering the body's ability to heal itself.
+For example, there may be certain foods or lifestyle factors that may be hindering the body's ability to heal itself.

 Prevention is the best medicine: by partnering with the individual and other healthcare practitioners to assess risk factors and recommend appropriate interventions to maintain good health and reduce the risks of future ill health.
 It is far easier and cheaper to prevent disease than to treat a disease.
 A naturopathic practitioner evaluates both subjective and objective information to uncover potential susceptibilities.